rapid-lang/rapid/LRM/README.md

 #### Object

 The `object` type is a generic, non-primitive, dictionary-backed type that has attributes for instance variables and functions.
 Accessing instance variables or functions can be done with dot notation.
 Objects may not be declared anonymously; they must be declared as instances of classes.
 Objects have immutable key sets, so variables and functions may not be added or removed, although their values may be changed.

-If a class has been defined, it may be constructed using the class name followed by parenthesis, in which are comma-separated
+For more on classes and instantiation, see Classes.

 #### json